Oak Hill, Florida: History

 The non-profit Oak Hill Community Trust, with the assistance and guidance of local architect Sid Corhern, Tom Gibbs, and many, many other concerned citizens purchased the property from the county school board in late 2009.
 A charter school operator was contacted and after voluminous paperwork, was approved in January 2011.

 Beginning in September 2010, hundreds of volunteers gave thousands of hours of their time to refurbish the buildings.
 They did plumbing, electrical, painting, landscaping and much more, often with donated materials.
 The school opened in August 2011, with 260 students enrolled.

 In 2012, Kennedy Space Center donated a surplus 10,000 square foot office building to the school, on condition that it had to be moved from KSC without delay.
 Again, volunteers stepped forward and the building was delivered (in eight sections) to the site, reassembled, refurbished as classrooms, and is now in use.

-The school is a STEM (Science, Technology, Engineering, Math) school, and after only two years of operation, has already achieved a "B" rating.
-As of 2014, there are 385 students in grades K through 8, many are local, and some come from as far away as Ormond Beach and Orange City.
+The school is a STEM (Science, Technology, Engineering, Math) school, and after only a few years of operation, has already achieved a "A" rating.
+As of 2024, there are 1,100 students in grades K through 12.
+Many are local, and some come from as far away as Ormond Beach and Orange City.

 In the past, citrus growing and commercial fishing were the primary income sources for residents of Oak Hill.
 A series of hard freezes, cold snaps and the advent of citrus canker have greatly reduced the number of citrus groves, and by 1995 the State of Florida's Gill Net Ban eliminated most of the fishing business.
 There are several fish, clam and oyster farms in operation.

 There is a significant amount of recreational fishing and eco-tourism, and Oak Hill is one terminus for the Florida "River of Lakes" scenic highway.
 Several regional bicycle paths traverse Oak Hill, and seeing groups of dozens of recreational touring cyclists is quite common.
 East of the town's center, on the edge of Mosquito Lagoon is Seminole Rest National Historic Site, part of Canaveral National Seashore.

-Oak Hill has been designated as an "Enterprise Zone" by the State of Florida.
-There are various tax rebates and incentives available to new businesses locating here and for the expansion of exiting businesses.
 City government is "business friendly" with a very low paperwork burden for businesses and minimal license fees.
 Additionally, business owners over the age of 65 get or renew their city licenses for free.